venkatarajeshjakka/docusaurus-blog-rv/docs/csharp/Advanced Concepts/delegates.md

 This ability to refer to a method as a parameter makes delegates ideal for defining callback methods.

+Delegates are commonly used to implement events and call back methods.
+All delegates are derived implicitly from the System.

 ### Static Method

 ```csharp